 The most common type of towel used in a restaurant is the bar towel (also called terry towel).
 These towels are primarily used in the kitchen by the chefs, but are also used in the dining room for the tables and the bar.
-While many managers often don't see the difference in this item, there are two major quality factors that will affect the bottom line of the restaurant.
+There are two things to consider when selecting a bar towel.

 1) The most important aspect is the weight of the towel.

-Check with the company representatives to see if they serve a 24, 28, 30, or 32 ounce towel.
+Check with the company representatives to see if they serve a 24, 28, 30, or 32 oz towel.

 2) Towels should be counted, folded, and stacked.